Yuval Sharon: Career

 Other projects include a 2012 production of John Cage's Song Books at the San Francisco Symphony and Carnegie Hall with Joan La Barbara, Meredith Monk, and Jessye Norman; a 2014 production of John Adams's Doctor Atomic, for which he was awarded a Götz Friedrich Prize; Péter Eötvös's Tri sestry (Three Sisters) at the Vienna State Opera in 2016; a 2016 production of Die Walküre at Badisches Staatstheater Karlsruhe; productions of Pelléas et Mélisande and The Cunning Little Vixen with the Cleveland Orchestra, the latter of which became the first fully staged opera ever presented in Vienna's historic Musikverein in October 2017; and a 2018 production of Olga Neuwirth's Lost Highway at Oper Frankfurt.

 Sharon became the first American director at the Bayreuth Festival with a 2018 production of Lohengrin.
 In 2019, Sharon premiered a new production of The Magic Flute at the Berlin State Opera.
 In 2022, Sharon led the premiere production of Proximity, a trio of new operas commissioned by Lyric Opera of Chicago comprising The Walkers by Daniel Bernard Roumain and Anna Deavere Smith, Four Portraits by Caroline Shaw and Jocelyn Clarke; and Night, composed by John Luther Adams with text by the late John Haines.
 He made his Santa Fe Opera house debut in 2023 with Monteverdi's Orfeo, appearing in a new orchestration by Nico Muhly.

 In 2024, the Metropolitan Opera announced that Sharon would direct its next Ring cycle, beginning in the 2027–28 season.
-He will make his house debut with the company with a production of Tristan und Isolde in 2025–26.
+His first production at the Met, Tristan und Isolde, opened in March 2026 and was called "the event of the season" by New York Times critic Joshua Barone.